-^c Under the Hog Production Pilot Project, pig operations must also demonstrate enough land to balance phosphorus over the long-term (one times crop P_2O_5).

-□ Manitoba Agriculture's Land Base Calculator attached

-8.9 Land Base Requirement Summary

-By comparing the total suitable land available for manure application with the land required for manure application, state whether sufficient suitable land for manure application:

-has not been identified -- ----- ----- ------ ------------

-has been identified to meet nitrogen utilization

-lacksquare has been identified for two times the crop removal rate of phosphorus has been identified for one times the crop removal rate of phosphorus (for pig operations and operations in "certain areas" [i.e. Hanover and La Broquerie])
+^c Unde er the Hog Production Pilot Project, pig operations must also demonstrate enough land to ce phosphorus over the long-term (one times crop P_2O_5).
+Crop Rotation Table attached Manitoba Agriculture's Land Base Calculator attached 8.9 Land Base Requirement Summary aring the total suitable land available for manure application with the land required for application, state whether sufficient suitable land for manure application: has not been identified has been identified to meet nitrogen utilization has been identified for two times the crop removal rate of phosphorus has been identified for one times the crop removal rate of phosphorus (for pig ope rations and operations in "certain areas" [i.e. Hanover and La Broquerie])

+sufficient suitable land to balance phosphorus over the long term (one times group D.O.)